On the stability of multigraded Betti numbers and Hilbert functions: Algorithmic considerations

-The multigraded Betti numbers of a finitely generated bigraded $\field[x,y]$-module can be computed in polynomial time using the Lesnick--Wright algorithm \cite{lesnick-wright-2}.
-The algorithm runs in time $O(|X|^3 + |Y|^3 + |Z|^3)$, where the $2$-parameter persistence module $M$ is given by $M \cong \ker(g)/\im(f)$, for a pair of morphisms $X \xrightarrow{f} Y \xrightarrow{g} Z$ between free modules, and where $|-|$ denotes the rank (i.e., the number of generators).
-Optimizations to the Lesnick--Wright algorithm, which significantly improve the performance, were introduced in \cite{kerber-rolle}.
-Efficient algorithms to compute minimal presentations of multiparameter persistence modules, which in particular can be leveraged to compute multigraded Betti numbers of $n$-parameter persistence modules for $n\geq 2$, are currently being developed \cite{bender-gafvert-lesnick}.
+The multigraded Betti numbers of a finitely generated bigraded $\field[x,y]$-module~$M$ can be computed in polynomial time using the Lesnick--Wright algorithm \cite{lesnick-wright-2}.
+The algorithm runs in time $O(|X|^3 + |Y|^3 + |Z|^3)$, where the module is given by $M \cong \ker(g)/\im(f)$ for a pair of morphisms $X \xrightarrow{f} Y \xrightarrow{g} Z$ between free modules satisfying $g \circ f = 0$, and where $|-|$ denotes the rank (i.e., the number of generators).
+Here are two typical practical scenarios in which this algorithm can be applied: \begin{itemize} \item When a bifiltered simplicial complex (i.e., a simplicial complex endowed with two real-valued filtering functions) is given as input, and~$M$ is defined as its persistent homology in degree~$r$, in which case $X, Y, Z$ are the free modules generated by the $(r+1)$-, $r$- and $(r-1)$-simplices of the complex respectively.
+The running time of the algorithm is then in~$O(m^3)$ where $m$ is the total number of those simplices. \item When a (possibly non-minimal) free presentation $X\twoheadrightarrow Y$ of~$M$ is given as input, in which case we have $Z=0$ and the algorithm runs in~$O(m^3)$ time, where $m$ is the total number of generators in the presentation. \end{itemize}